-Provider Who Accepts Medicare Assignment Provider Who Does Not Accept Medicare Assignment 1.
-Gary goes to see his Primary Care Provider (who accepts Medicare Assignment), and presents his Medicare ID card and HealthSelect medical ID card.
-1. Gary goes to see his Primary Care Provider (who does not accept Medicare Assignment), and presents his Medicare ID card and HealthSelect medical ID card. l 2.
-He receives treatment from his Primary Care Provider.
-His Physician does not bill him directly at the time of his visit, and submits the claim for the visit to both of his insurance plans for payment.
-2. He receives treatment from his Primary Care Provider.
-His Physician does not bill him directly at the time of his visit, and submits the claim for the visit to both of his insurance plans for payment.
-I 3.
+Provider Who Does Not Accept Medicare Assignment

+- Gary goes to see his Primary Care Provider (who does not accept Medicare Assignment) and presents his Medicare ID card and HealthSelect medical ID card. - He receives treatment from his Primary Care Provider.
+His Physician does not bill him directly at the time of his visit and submits the claim for the visit to both of his insurance plans for payment. - 3.
 The Physician submits the bill to Medicare as the Primary Plan.
 The total amount billed by the provider is \$270.00.
-When Medicare processes and pays the claim, they determine the Medicare- Approved Amount is \$138.41, and Medicare pays 80% of the Medicare-Approved Amount (\$110.73).
-The remaining amount of the claim after Medicare paid is \$27.68.
-Medicare sends the processed claim data electronically to Blue Cross and Blue Shield of Texas (BCBSTX) if BCBSTX is aware of your Medicare coverage.
-3. The Physician submits the bill to Medicare as the Primary Plan.
-The total amount billed by the provided is \$270.00.
 When Medicare processes and pays the claim they determine the Medicare-Approved Amount is \$131.49 (this amount is less for Providers who do not accept Medicare Assignment) and Medicare pays 80% of that amount (\$105.19).
 The remaining amount of the claim after Medicare paid is \$26.30.
-Medicare sends the processed claim data electronically to Blue Cross and Blue Shield of Texas (BCBSTX) if BCBSTX is aware of your Medicare coverage.
-I 4.
-When the claim is submitted to the HealthSelect Plan after Medicare has paid, the HealthSelect Plan determines it would have paid 70% of the Allowable Amount (in this case, the Allowable Amount is the Medicare-Approved Amount,) which is \$96.89.
-Since this amount is greater than the amount remaining to be paid on the claim after Medicare, the HealthSelect Plan pays the full amount left (\$27.68).
-In this example, the Participant has no out- of-pocket costs for his Physician's visit.
-4. When the claim is submitted to the HealthSelect Plan after Medicare has paid, the HealthSelect Plan determines it would have paid 70% of the Allowable Amount (in this case, the Allowable Amount is the Medicare-Approved Amount) which is \$92.04, Since this amount is greater than the amount remaining to be paid on the claim after Medicare, the HealthSelect Plan pays the full amount left (\$26.30).
-In this example, the Participant will have additional out-of-pocket expenses because the Physician does not accept Medicare Assignment.
-1 I 5.
-Since the Physician accepts Medicare Assignment, Gary is not responsible for the difference between the Medicare-Approved Amount and the Medicare Limiting Charge.
-Blue Cross and Blue Shield of Texas applies the amount it paid for the claim (\$27.68) toward Gary's Coinsurance Out-of-Pocket Maximum.
-5. Since the Physician does not accept Medicare Assignment, Gary is responsible for the difference between the Medicare-Approved Amount and the Medicare Limiting Charge.
+Medicare sends the processed claim data electronically to Blue Cross and Blue Shield of Texas if Blue Cross and Blue Shield of Texas is aware of your Medicare coverage. - 4.
+When the claim is submitted to the HealthSelect Plan after Medicare has paid, the HealthSelect Plan determines it would have paid 70% of the Allowable Amount (in this case, the Allowable Amount is the Medicare-Approved Amount) which is \$92.04, Since this amount is greater than the amount remaining to be paid on the claim after Medicare, the HealthSelect Plan pays the full amount left (\$26.30).
+In this example, the Participant will have additional out-of-pocket expenses because the Physician does not accept Medicare Assignment. - 5.
+Since the Physician does not accept Medicare Assignment, Gary is responsible for the difference between the Medicare-Approved Amount and the Medicare Limiting Charge.
 (The Medicare Limiting Charge is the maximum amount the provider may bill, which is usually no more than 15% greater than the Medicare-Approved Amount.)
 Gary is responsible for \$19.72, which is the amount the Provider may bill (\$131.48 x 15% =\$19.72).
-Blue Cross and Blue Shield of Texas applies only the amount it paid for the claim (\$26.30) toward
+Blue Cross and Blue Shield of Texas applies only the amount it paid for the claim (\$26.30) toward Gary's Coinsurance Out-of-Pocket Maximum.